Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 ChatGPT.
 Claude.
 Gemini.
 Grok.
 Perplexity.
 New models launch every week.
 Each one claims to be better than the last.
 Your LinkedIn feed is full of hot takes about which one "wins."

-The result?
-Decision paralysis.
-You try one tool, get mediocre results, and wonder if you should switch.
-Or you stick with what you know, even when it's not the best fit.
+So you try one tool, get mediocre results, and wonder if you should switch.
+Or you stick with what you know, even when it's clearly not the best fit.

-Here's what I've learned after two years of daily use: No single AI wins at everything.
-The real skill is knowing when to use which one.
+After two years of daily use across 50+ client projects, I can tell you: no single AI wins at everything.
+The real skill is knowing when to reach for which one.

 I use AI every day.
-For writing.
-For coding.
-For brainstorming.
-And after two years, I still switch between three different tools depending on the task.
+Writing, coding, brainstorming, client work.
+And after two years, I still switch between three different tools depending on what I'm doing.

-Claude is my go-to.
-But when I need to generate images, I open Gemini.
-When I want to brainstorm ideas and riff on concepts, I use ChatGPT.
+Claude is my default.
+But when I need images, I open Gemini.
+When I want to riff on ideas and go wide with brainstorming, I use ChatGPT.

-The people getting the most value from AI aren't loyal to one tool.
-They know which tool fits which job.
+The people getting the most from AI aren't loyal to one brand.
+They've just learned what works where.

 What each tool is actually good at

-Here's what I've found through trial and error—not marketing claims.
+I've learned this through trial and error, not marketing pages.

 Claude